iExecBlockchainComputing/documentation-tools/tools/dataProtector/types.md

 `string`

-The ID of the transaction that happened on iExec's side chain.
+The hash of the transaction that happened on iExec's side chain.
 You may view details on the transaction using the [iExec explorer](https://explorer.iex.ec).

 <!-- prettier-ignore-start -->